date-fns/date-fns/docs/fp.md

 import { eo } from 'date-fns/locale'
 import toUpper from 'lodash/fp/toUpper' // 'date-fns/fp' is compatible with 'lodash/fp'!

-// If FP function has not recieved enough arguments, it returns another function const addFiveYears = addYears(5)
+// If FP function has not received enough arguments, it returns another function const addFiveYears = addYears(5)

 // Several arguments can be curried at once